Kappaccinoh/zut/README.md

 # BACKLOG
 1. Minor UI Related Issues
 - UI for general game interface, layouts, where players will show up as
-- Interface for word clearance, strikethrough? animated sliding on the textarea once a word is cleared?
 - Clean up interface w Bootstrap/CSS
 - Homepage Tab system to filter (in progress, available, your owned rooms, joined rooms)
 - Player Screen Interface/Game Room Interface